 by Mike Ratliff

-Meanwhile the disciples were urging him, saying, “Rabbi, eat.”
-But he said to them, “I have food to eat that you do not know about.”
-So the disciples said to one another, “Has anyone brought him something to eat?”
-Jesus said to them, “My food is to do the will of him who sent me and to accomplish his work.
-Do you not say, ‘There are yet four months, then comes the harvest’?
-Look, I tell you, lift up your eyes, and see that the fields are white for harvest.
-Already the one who reaps is receiving wages and gathering fruit for eternal life, so that sower and reaper may rejoice together.
-For here the saying holds true, ‘One sows and another reaps.’
-I sent you to reap that for which you did not labor.
-Others have labored, and you have entered into their labor.”
-(John 4:31-38 ESV)
+31 Meanwhile the disciples were urging Him, saying, “Rabbi, eat.”
+32 But He said to them, “I have food to eat that you do not know about.”
+33 So the disciples were saying to one another, “No one brought Him anything to eat, did he?”
+34 Jesus *said to them, “My food is to do the will of Him who sent Me and to accomplish His work.
+35 Do you not say, ‘There are yet four months, and then comes the harvest’?
+Behold, I say to you, lift up your eyes and look on the fields, that they are white for harvest.
+36 Already he who reaps is receiving wages and is gathering fruit for life eternal; so that he who sows and he who reaps may rejoice together.
+37 For in this case the saying is true, ‘One sows and another reaps.’
+38 I sent you to reap that for which you have not labored; others have labored and you have entered into their labor.”
+John 4:31-38 (NASB)

-After this the Lord appointed seventy-two others and sent them on ahead of him, two by two, into every town and place where he himself was about to go.
-And he said to them, “The harvest is plentiful, but the laborers are few.
-Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.
-Go your way; behold, I am sending you out as lambs in the midst of wolves.
-Carry no moneybag, no knapsack, no sandals, and greet no one on the road.
-Whatever house you enter, first say, ‘Peace be to this house!’
-And if a son of peace is there, your peace will rest upon him.
-But if not, it will return to you.
-And remain in the same house, eating and drinking what they provide, for the laborer deserves his wages.
-Do not go from house to house.
-Whenever you enter a town and they receive you, eat what is set before you.
-Heal the sick in it and say to them, ‘The kingdom of God has come near to you.’
-But whenever you enter a town and they do not receive you, go into its streets and say, ‘Even the dust of your town that clings to our feet we wipe off against you.
-Nevertheless know this, that the kingdom of God has come near.’
-I tell you, it will be more bearable on that day for Sodom than for that town.
-“Woe to you, Chorazin!
-Woe to you, Bethsaida!
-For if the mighty works done in you had been done in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.
-But it will be more bearable in the judgment for Tyre and Sidon than for you.
-And you, Capernaum, will you be exalted to heaven?
-You shall be brought down to Hades.
-“The one who hears you hears me, and the one who rejects you rejects me, and the one who rejects me rejects him who sent me.”
-(Luke 10:1-16 ESV)
+1 Now after this the Lord appointed seventy others, and sent them in pairs ahead of Him to every city and place where He Himself was going to come.
+2 And He was saying to them, “The harvest is plentiful, but the laborers are few; therefore beseech the Lord of the harvest to send out laborers into His harvest.
+3 Go; behold, I send you out as lambs in the midst of wolves.
+4 Carry no money belt, no bag, no shoes; and greet no one on the way.
+5 Whatever house you enter, first say, ‘Peace be to this house.’
+6 If a man of peace is there, your peace will rest on him; but if not, it will return to you.
+7 Stay in that house, eating and drinking what they give you; for the laborer is worthy of his wages.
+Do not keep moving from house to house.
+8 Whatever city you enter and they receive you, eat what is set before you; 9 and heal those in it who are sick, and say to them, ‘The kingdom of God has come near to you.’
+10 But whatever city you enter and they do not receive you, go out into its streets and say, 11 ‘Even the dust of your city which clings to our feet we wipe off in protest against you; yet be sure of this, that the kingdom of God has come near.’
+12 I say to you, it will be more tolerable in that day for Sodom than for that city.

 Here we read of our Lord sending out the seventy-two disciples on a missionary work.
 He tells them plainly that they may indeed be persecuted or demeaned or rejected by those they have been sent to serve.
 However, they are to remain focused on their obedience to their mission.
 Here we also see the exigency of the situation.
 Those who do not believe and obey the Gospel are doomed to eternal judgment.
 Therefore, our mission is urgent and this requires our obedience.
 When we do obey our Lord, we are often taken off-guard by how He works through us in this Kingdom work.
 We can make the mistake of seeking joy through this and nothing else.

-The seventy-two returned with joy, saying, “Lord, even the demons are subject to us in your name!”
-And he said to them, “I saw Satan fall like lightning from heaven.
-Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you.
-Nevertheless, do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”
-(Luke 10:17-20 ESV)
+17 The seventy returned with joy, saying, “Lord, even the demons are subject to us in Your name.”
+18 And He said to them, “I was watching Satan fall from heaven like lightning.
+19 Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing will injure you.
+20 Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”
+Luke 10:17-20 (NASB)

 Soli Deo Gloria!